-When Shameem Reza Rubel, a private university student, was killed in 1998 while in police custody, demands arose for a case to be filed in this connection under the Torture and Custodial Death (Prevention) Act.
+When Shameem Reza Rubel, a private university student, was killed in 1998 while in police custody, demands arose for a torture and custodial death Prevention law to be enacted.

 Human rights activist Nur Khan feels that the aspirations with which this law was enacted, have not been fulfilled.
 He told Prothom Alo, that even after their relatives are killed, people force themselves to remain silent.
 After all, the law is not enough.
 Implementation of the law is needed.
 Custodial torture and deaths occur because there is no accountability.